-This on-campus, 1-year full-time or 2-year part-time honours degree course is offered at the Hobart campus in Accounting, Human Resource Management, Marketing and Management).
-These programs may be offered in Launceston but that is subject to sufficient enrolment numbers and available supervision.
+This 1-year full-time or 2-year part-time Honours degree course is offered on-campus at the Hobart campus.
+The course may also be offered on-campus at the Launceston campus, subject to sufficient enrolment numbers and available supervision.
 All units include flexible attendance options.
 Please refer to individual unit pages for more information.

 The aim of the honours year is to enable students to develop further their interests and research skills and to provide a foundation for postgraduate study in the Tasmanian School of Business and Economics (TSBE).

 Studying in Tasmania, our whole Island becomes your campus.
 Speak with your unit coordinator about how you can gain practical experience by volunteering in research initiatives, becoming an ambassador, or taking part in a work experience program.

 Study overseas at one of our partner institutions

 Our international exchange program offers opportunities to study at universities around the world, and it counts towards your degree.
 Exchange can allow you to have an affordable educational and cultural experience in a foreign country for a semester, or a full year.
 To facilitate this, we offer a range of scholarships and financial assistance.
 You may also be eligible for OS-HELP Loans or scholarship funding to assist with their airfares, accommodation and other expenses.